 Hope this guide was amply insightful for you to make the correct choice when you are on your next buying spree.

-I have been a hardcore gamer all my life and understood the hassles of a gamer while in action.
+I have been a hardcore gamer all my life and understood the hassles of a player while in action.
 This guide is a complete outlook of what I have learned in all these years of my experience.

-I have tried to be the most detailed reviewer of an ideal gaming headset possible for me.
+I have tried to be the most detailed reviewer of an ideal headset possible for me.
 Hope this works for you well.

 Related Topic: Best Turtle Beach Wireless Headset